Preparing for a career in the FBI

 However, we do have specific needs from time to time.
 Right now, we’re looking for students studying foreign languages, STEM (science, technology, engineering and mathematics), finance and accounting.

-Once in college, students can apply for the FBI Honors Internship Program as early as their freshman year.
+Once in college, students can apply for the FBI Honors Internship Program.
 Until then, we suggest students stay involved with their community and keep checking back for ways to stay in touch with the FBI.

 The FBI Teen Academy